magicchain/magicchain-blockchain/doc/API.md

 - it's asynchronous;
 - it has UUID;
 - its status may be polled with `get-tx-status` method;
-- required fee may be estimated with `estimate-fee` method;
+- required fee may be estimated with `estimate-fee` method.
-- `tx-confirmed` notification is sent.

 ### Parameters

-- `uuid` - UUID of the request, can be used in `get-tx-status` request, included into `tx-confirmed` notification;
+- `uuid` - UUID of the request, can be used in `get-tx-status` request;
 - `args` - array of arguments of `setTokenContent` function. `uint256` arguments MUST be passed as strings in decimal or hexadecimal (with prefix `0x`) form.
   Fixed-length arrays must be passed inlined (i.e. `uint256[2]` as two `uint256`